Pancake tortoise: Threats and conservation

 The greatest threats facing the pancake tortoise are habitat destruction and its over-exploitation by the pet trade.
 Given the low reproductive rate of this tortoise, populations that have been harvested may take a long time to recover.
 Commercial development diminishes the amount of suitable habitat for pancake tortoises, which already is neither common nor extensive.
 Tortoises in Kenya are threatened by clearance of thorn scrub for conversion to agriculture and in Tanzania by over-grazing of goats and cattle.

 The pancake tortoise is classified as critically endangered on the IUCN Red List and listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 In 1981, Kenya banned the export of the pancake tortoise unless given written permission by the Minister for the Environment and Natural Resources.
 Tanzania protects this species under the Wildlife Conservation (National Game) Order, 1974, and it is protected within the Serengeti National Park.
 The European Union banned the import of the pancake tortoise in 1988, but trade with EU members continues, with several countries having reported importing the species.
 The pancake tortoise has been bred in captivity and is now the subject of a coordinated breeding programme in European zoos.

+Predation

+Potential predators of pancake tortoises in Kenya include common dwarf mongoose, white-tailed mongoose, bushy-tailed mongoose, common slender mongoose, common genets, honey badgers, African civets, rock monitors, puff adders and Von der Decken's hornbills.